How to Measure Your Content Marketing Effectiveness

 Make use of these metrics to look at your content marketing strategy from different angles.
-Keep in mind, while some of the metrics can show you the effective increase, others can stay unaffected or even decrease.
+Keep in mind, that while some of the metrics can show you the effective increase, others can stay unaffected or even decrease.
 It usually means that you are moving in the right direction but some parts of your strategy should be adjusted.
 Now, let’s analyze them in a more detailed way.

 All these will help you understand whether the content you show to users attracts them or not.
-Of course, if people ignore your website after the first pieces of content shown, you have to change something ASAP.
+Of course, if people ignore your website after the first pieces of content are shown, you have to change something ASAP.
 These are the most basic metrics that will show you how your audience treats your content.

 While being a bit close to the previous one, these metrics will show you if people like your content.
 Here you have to evaluate the time spent on your page, a user’s session duration, the amount of new and returning visitors, and overall referral traffic.

-All that means that people are either like your content and your brand, dislike it, or even get annoyed with it.
+All that means that people either like your content and your brand, dislike it, or even get annoyed with it.
 This is one of the most important metrics.
 It helps you understand if people like your content at all or not.
 That will signal if your team needs to create more content.
 If you check all three first rates, you can already sort things out and plan some adjustments to your strategy.

 Social media effectiveness